SSWConsulting/SSW.People.Profiles/Daniel-Mackay/Daniel-Mackay.md

 [[imgBadge]]
 | ![PowerShell](../badges/Developer-powershell.png)

-Daniel Mackay Solution Architect at SSW, and specialises in Cloud Architecture, Software Architecture, and DevOps.
+Daniel Mackay is a Solution Architect at SSW, and specialises in Cloud Architecture, Software Architecture, and Dev Ops.
 He has over 20+ years of professional experience.
-He has worked with .NET since 2009, and is passionate about web-based technologies such as using .NET Core, ASP.NET Core, EF Core, React, Next.js and Azure.
+He has worked with .NET since 2009, and is passionate about web-based technologies such as .NET Core, ASP.NET Core, EF Core, React, Next.js and Azure.

 You can find his blog at [www.dandoescode.com](https://www.dandoescode.com/).

 ### Cloud Architecture

 Daniel loves working with Azure and is constantly trying to identify new solutions to existing problems.
-He is experienced with AppService, Functions, Message Bus, Storage, Logic Apps, Azure AD, Applicant Insights and Static Web Apps.
+He is experienced with App Service, Function Apps, Service Bus, Storage, Logic Apps, Azure AD, Application Insights and Static Web Apps.

 ### Software Architecture